szilard/datascience-latency/README.md

 There might also be a significant variation depending on the type/structure/shape of the data and several other factors.

-In any case, there is certainly a "pyramid of analytical tasks": each class requires 1-2 orders of magnitude (10x-100x) more computational time than the one below.
+In any case, **there is certainly a "pyramid of analytical tasks": each class requires 1-2 orders of magnitude (10x-100x) more computational time than the one below**.
 Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though actually all these tasks are important for data science).